 Did you catch that it was a perennial garden?
 Perennial as in perpetual; everlasting; continuing.
 I had so enjoyed seeing the fruits of my labor from digging in the dirt the previous Fall.
 I really wanted it to stay pretty and perfect just as it had been in Spring.

 It hit me.
-Yes, I like things comfortable and convenient, but I also like them perfect and PERMANENT.
+Yes, I like things comfortable and convenient, but I also prefer for things to be perfect and PERMANENT.
 Not only do I want to surround myself with beauty and things which are a perfect delight for my eyes, but I want them to remain in that state.

 My garden in full bloom is not something permanent.
 Days of ease and comfort are not permanent.
 It was disheartening at first, but then the Lord reminded me…if my garden remained in “permanent” Spring, I would miss all the beauty of the other seasons.
 Its beauty in Spring would become familiar and ordinary.
 There is joy and anticipation knowing next Spring, my garden will bloom again.